 Tangerine's HELOC does not have automatic rebalancing or credit limit increases when you make mortgage payments.
 You also won't be able to get a Tangerine HELOC if you already have a mortgage with a different lender, and you won’t be able to get a debit card to access your HELOC funds.

-Your home's value will be assessed through a home appraisal.
-This can cost $300 or more, and will be paid by the borrower.
-Besides your home's value, your lender will also look at your credit score, income, and debt service levels.
+Your home's value will usually be confirmed through a home appraisal.
+The appraisal fee is commonly paid by the borrower and may cost $300 or more, depending on the property and lender.
+In addition to your home equity, the lender will review your credit score, income, employment situation, existing debts, and debt service ratios.

-Some lenders offer mortgage protection insurance or credit insurance for your HELOC, however, this insurance is completely optional.
-A HELOC lender cannot force you to purchase credit insurance in order to be approved for a HELOC.
+Some lenders may offer mortgage protection insurance or credit insurance for your HELOC.
+This insurance is optional.
+A lender cannot require you to buy credit insurance as a condition of being approved for a HELOC.

 Disclaimer: